data-to-insight/dfe-csc-api-data-flows/docs/admin-cli_interface.md

 python -m api_pipeline [command]
 ```

 > All commands write diagnostics to **stdout**.
-Integrate with your scheduler or capture to a log file as needed.
+Integrate with the scheduler or capture to log file.

 ---

 ## Quick start (no data needed)

-To validate your environment **without any staging rows**, run the smoke diagnostics:
+To validate the environment **without any staging rows**, run the smoke diagnostics:
 ```text
 csc_api_pipeline.exe smoke
 # or